Danone (EPA:BN) PT Set at €46.00 by Sanford C. Bernstein

-Sanford C. Bernstein set a €46.00 ($54.12) target price on Danone (EPA:BN) in a research report report published on Friday morning, Borsen Zeitung reports.
+Sanford C. Bernstein set a €46.00 ($54.12) target price on Danone (EPA:BN) in a research report sent to investors on Friday morning, Borsen Zeitung reports.
 The firm currently has a sell rating on the stock.

 Danone SA operates in the food and beverage industry in Europe, Noram, Latin America, the Asia Pacific, Africa, and the Middle East.
 The company operates through three segments: Essential Dairy & Plant-Based, Specialized Nutrition, and Waters.
 It produces and distributes yogurts; milk products; coffee creamers, drinks, and beverages; plant-based products; and ice creams, desserts, and nutritional powdered protein products under the Danone, Danonino or Prostokvashino, Light & Free, Actimel, Activia, Oikos, Danette, Danissimo, YoPRO, Horizon, SToK, Silk, So Delicious, Vega, and Alpro brands, as well as under the license brands, including International Delight, Dunkin' Donuts, and Bailey's.